 Dalekmania at Christmas

 The excitement surrounding the Daleks started to gather pace towards the end of 1964.
 Small cameos began to appear, such as when two Daleks showed up on the sitcom A World of His Own written by Terry Nation’s old cohort Dave Freeman and starring Roy Kinnear, which was transmitted on Friday 21th August.

 By the winter of 1964, the Daleks were everywhere.
 One notable appearance of the Black Dalek was on the cover of a pop record.
-A group called The Go-Go’s recorded their song I’m Gonna Spend a Christmas with a Dalek, and publicity photos for this were taken in early December 1964.
+A group called The Go-Go’s recorded their song I’m Gonna Spend a Christmas with a Dalek, and publicity photos for this were taken in late November 1964.

 For the occasion, Dalek Two and Dalek Six were photographed on the streets of London with members of the group accompanying them, and one such photo was used on the cover.
 Dalek Six‘s busy schedule was taking its toll, and patched-up gunbox were in evidence, along with severe denting to the lower collar.
 The eye-disc was still broken from the final episode of The Dalek Invasion of Earth.

 Another photo-call around the same time was with their creator Terry Nation.
 This again featured Dalek Two and Dalek Six, and an interview with him was published in the Radio Times of the week beginning 5th December.

 Since the broadcast of The Dalek Invasion of Earth began in late November and comprised six episodes, it perfectly coincided with the build-up to Christmas, and at the time the country was going wild for all things related to the Daleks.
 Further publicity events were arranged for the Dalek props, including an appearance in Cardiff on the afternoon of Saturday 12th December 1964, with episode four being broadcast that same evening.